antoncoding/telltide/API.md

 }
 ```

-**Triggers when:** Whale address sends more than 5M USDC in 24 hours.
+**Triggers when:** Whale address sends more than 5M USDC in 24 hours on Ethereum.

 ### Time Windows